Guide to configuring and using ForgeRock® Access Management as a RADIUS Server.

 In OAuth 2.0, server hosting protected web resources, capable of handling access tokens to respond to requests for such resources.

 - Response attributes

 Defined as part of policies, these allow AM to return additional information in the form of "attributes" with the response to a policy decision.

 Access control that is based on whether a user has been granted a set of permissions (a role).

 Standard, XML-based language for exchanging authentication and authorization data between identity providers and service providers.

 - Service provider (SP)

 Entity that consumes assertions about a principal (and provides a service that the principal is trying to access).

-The interval that starts with the user authenticating through AM and ends when the user logs out, or when their session is terminated.
+The interval that starts after the user has authenticated and ends when the user logs out, or when their session is terminated.
 For browser-based clients, AM manages user sessions across one or more applications by setting a session cookie.
-See also Stateful session and Stateless session.
+See also CTS-based sessions and Client-based sessions.